 - Symptomatic students or staff who test negative for COVID-19 should remain home until at least 72 hours after resolution of fever (if any) and improvement in other symptoms.

-- Asymptomatic close contacts to a COVID-19 case should remain at home for a total of 14 days from date of last exposure even if they test negative.
+- Asymptomatic close contacts to a COVID-19 case should remain at home for a total of 10 days from date of last exposure even if they test negative.
+If they remain asymptomatic, they are released from quarantine after Day 10 but must continue to monitor their health and strictly adhere to COVID-19 prevention precautions through Day 14.

 Continued Distance Learning